Gabilopez1/Project-3-Capstone-/README.md

 ![alt text](https://github.com/Gabilopez1/nd00333-capstone/blob/master/fittedmodel%20automl1.PNG)
 ![alt text](https://github.com/Gabilopez1/nd00333-capstone/blob/master/fittedmodel%20automl2.PNG)

-What I also noticed is that the accuracy is rather low, what made think that the issue with not balanced classes is the main factor to push the accuracy down.
+What I also noticed is that the accuracy is rather low, what made think that the issue with imbalanced classes is the main factor to push the accuracy down.
+I believed we will need to apply some tecniques to solve the class imbalance problem, like Resampling.

 ## Hyperparameter Tuning
 For the hyperameter tuning using Hyperdrive, the Dataset was treated with an assigned Scikit learn model of Logistic Regression, which is a  common supervised learning linear model for classification.
 The goal was to test and choose the Hyperparameter variables for later use in the Hyperdrive.
 The metric to seek for the best run was Accuracy.